 Written By: Ben Cosgrove

-For centuries race has been a contentious and often corrosive topic in America’s national dialogue.
 Nothing has illuminated America’s failings as harshly as the nation’s handling of racial strife; nothing has more clearly shown us at our best and our bravest as the victories won by the men and women in the great struggles of the Civil Rights Movement.

-For generations who have grown up in a country where blatant segregation is (technically, at least) illegal, it’s bizarre to think that well within out nation’s collective living memory African-American children once needed armed soldiers to escort them safely to school.
+For generations who have grown up in a country where blatant segregation is (technically, at least) illegal, it’s bizarre to think that well within out nation’s collective living memory Black children once needed armed soldiers to escort them safely to school.
 But just six decades ago, the president of the United States was compelled to call on combat troops to ensure that nine teenagers in Little Rock, Ark., were protected from the enmity of their classmates and neighbors.

-The Little Rock Nine, as the teens came to be known, were black students who sought to attend Little Rock Central High School in the fall of 1957.
+The Little Rock Nine, as the teens came to be known, were Black students who sought to attend Little Rock Central High School in the fall of 1957.
 The Supreme Court had ruled segregated schools unconstitutional in its landmark 1954 Brown v.
 Board of Education ruling.
 Three years later, states in the South finally began to face the reality of federally mandated integration.
 It was historic, and dramatic and for weeks on end, it was profoundly ugly.